How to Apply

 Federal Direct Unsubsidized Loan

 In order to apply for the Federal Direct Unsubsidized Loan, students must complete the Free Application for Federal Student Aid (FAFSA) on www.fafsa.ed.gov for each academic year.
-On the FAFSA, applicants should list Virginia Tech Carilion School of Medicine’s school code G42186.
 In order to submit a FAFSA, students will first need to obtain a Federal Student Aid ID(FSA ID) from the Department of Education.
 According to Federal Regulations, students choosing to borrow their Federal loan eligibility are required to complete Entrance Counseling and a Master Promissory Note (MPN) at the initial time of borrowing and Exit Counseling once ceasing to be enrolled at VTCSOM (www.
 StudentLoans.gov.)
 Currently, students are not required to submit parent information on the FAFSA.
-Some students may be required to submit additional documentation for verification purposes.
-VTCSOM priority deadline to submit the FAFSA is March 1st.
+Some students may be required to submit additional documentation for verification purposes. .
+We recommend that students complete the FAFSA by March 1st, to ensure that the information is successfully transmitted to VTCSOM.

 Please Note: For the 2018/2019 FAFSA, please include both VTCSOM’s school code G42186 and Virginia Tech's School Code 003754.
 If you do not include both school codes, VTCSOM will not be able to process your request for aid.